Table of Contents

 b) Prepare your questions

-The interview is the best opportunity to ask all the questions you may have, not only regarding job duties but also the company culture or team structure, among others.
+The interview is the best opportunity to ask all the questions you may have, not only regarding job duties but also about the company culture or team structure, among others.
 You could note down those questions to ensure you have all the information you need by the end of the interview.

 c) Rehearse your elevator pitch